 Command Types

-Landshape has 5 major command types: Pick, Brush, Draw, View, and Survey.
+Landshape has six major command types: Pick, Prep, Brush, Draw, View, and Survey.

 All commands of a type share several key characteristics.
-Command icons show type.
-Also, each command's Learn page should state type.
+Command icons show command type.
+Also, each command's Learn page should state its type.

-Take some time to get know the five command types.
-Once you understand them, you can grasp how to interact with a Landshape command, just by looking at its icon.
+Take some time to get know the six command types.
+Once you understand them, you can better grasp how to interact with and what to expect from a Landshape command, just by looking at its place in the menu, or looking at its icon.

 Clothes may not make a man, but a Landshape icon makes a command, kind of.
 It's almost like a cheat sheet. 😀